Nuclear Energy

 Nuclear energy has been providing zero-emission power for naval and government vessels for more than six decades.
 With the increased focus on zero-carbon emissions in the maritime industry and the development of small scale modular nuclear reactors, nuclear-powered merchant ships offer the potential for the decarbonization of the global fleet.
 For nuclear power to become a viable solution for marine applications, there are many issues to be resolved, including further technology development and a means to demonstrate the suitability of nuclear power.

-Offshore Nuclear Power Production
+Offshore Nuclear Power Production and Applications

 Advanced Reactor Research